 Time to Read: 2 m 24s

 Once you learn the differences between these numbers, it’s easy to order what you need.
-To make it simple, follow our straightforward guide to stick welding electrode numbers.
+Follow our straightforward guide to stick welding electrode numbers to make it simple.

 If you’re welding for a simple home project, you will most likely use a lower number electrode.
 But if you’re welding metal for a large-scale project, such as a construction site, you may find yourself needing an electrode with a higher number.

-If you’re looking at different rods, there isn’t one that’s definitively better than the others.
-Your decision mostly depends on the project you’re working on and what your experience level is.
+6013 or 7018 Welding Sticks – Which Should you Choose?The type of welding rod you choose will depend on the application and your experience level.
 Many beginners will learn to use a 6013 in their welding classes.
 Unless a building project calls for a higher KSI value, the 6013 is a commonly used and reliable option.

 Once you know which type of welding stick you need for your project, visit Industrial Metal Supply.
-We sell an assortment of sizes and options, perfect for tackling most projects.
+We sell an assortment of welding stick sizes and options, including premium welding machines, tools, helmets, and goggles that are perfect for tackling most projects.